open-dis/opendis7-source-generator/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Issue report
-about: Create a report to help us improve
+about: Create a new issue report to help us improve
 title: ''
 labels: ''
-assignees: brutzman
+assignees: ''

 ---

-**Describe the bug**
+**Description**
-A clear and concise description of what the bug is.
+A clear and concise description of what the objective for this issue is.

-**To Reproduce**
+**How To Reproduce**
 Steps to reproduce the behavior:
 * Go to '...'
 * Click on '....'